xcherryio/apis/goapi/xdbapi/docs/AsyncStateConfig.md

 `func (o *AsyncStateConfig) HasStateFailureRecoveryOptions() bool`

 HasStateFailureRecoveryOptions returns a boolean if a field has been set.

+### GetLoadGlobalAttributesRequest

+`func (o *AsyncStateConfig) GetLoadGlobalAttributesRequest() LoadGlobalAttributesRequest`

+GetLoadGlobalAttributesRequest returns the LoadGlobalAttributesRequest field if non-nil, zero value otherwise.

+### GetLoadGlobalAttributesRequestOk

+`func (o *AsyncStateConfig) GetLoadGlobalAttributesRequestOk() (*LoadGlobalAttributesRequest, bool)`

+GetLoadGlobalAttributesRequestOk returns a tuple with the LoadGlobalAttributesRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLoadGlobalAttributesRequest

+`func (o *AsyncStateConfig) SetLoadGlobalAttributesRequest(v LoadGlobalAttributesRequest)`

+SetLoadGlobalAttributesRequest sets LoadGlobalAttributesRequest field to given value.

+### HasLoadGlobalAttributesRequest

+`func (o *AsyncStateConfig) HasLoadGlobalAttributesRequest() bool`

+HasLoadGlobalAttributesRequest returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)